 Good lighting is one of the most important factors in taking good photos and macro photography is no exception.
-But achieving good light in macro photography can be a bit of a challenge.
+But getting sufficient light in macro photography can be a bit of a challenge.
 When conditions are ideal, natural light can produce beautifully lit images.
 At times when the sun is low on the horizon, backlighting can look amazing as it streams through the wings of an insect or the petals of a flower.

-But for all of its benefits, working with natural light can be a challenge in macro photography.
+But for all of its benefits, working with natural light can be exceptionally difficult in macro photography.
 The narrow apertures you need to keep your subject in focus can make it tough to get enough light on your sensor and you are always at the mercy of changing light conditions and movement of your subject.
 Working with only natural light for macro photography can be frustrating and make things a little tough.
 Fortunately, there are some solutions!

-Ring lights can be a simple and affordable solution to macro lighting woes.
-They fit on the end of your lens and can provide nice, even light over a subject.
+LED ring lights can be a simple and affordable solution to macro lighting issues.
+They usually fit on the end of your lens, or around your lens, and can provide nice, even light over a subject.
 While they are not as powerful as a typical flash, they are an effective continuous light source that is easy to use.
-Something to consider when using ring lights in macro photography is that the ring itself can often be reflected in the shiny shell or eyes of an insect.
+Something to consider when using ring lights in macro photography is that the ring itself can often appear in reflective surfaces like a shiny shell or eyes of an insect.
 While this effect can add some interest to a subject, it can also be distracting if it shows up in unwanted areas of an image.
 Recommendation: the FotodioX C-318RLS Flapjack Bi-Color LED Ring Light Kit has a unique inward-pointed, outer-edged build for its nodes that results in natural diffusion – better than most direct-facing continuous lighting options of this same size.